-Both the Taxable Fixed Income strategy and the Tax-Exempt Fixed Income strategy seek exposure to ETFs with investment grade, domestically oriented benchmarks.
-Investment decisions are made by the Fixed Income Strategy Committee, which meets each quarter to review and monitor portfolio performance and positioning, while also evaluating a variety of macro factors and market conditions.
-(Committee members meet informally more frequently.)
-Macro factors may include issues related to inflation, economic growth, Fed policy, currency trends, commodity prices, quantitative easing or tightening, the regulatory environment, trade policies, budget deficits and national debt as well as foreign central bank policies, global inflation and foreign economic growth rates.
-Market condition evaluations may involve topics including the outlook for the Fed's overnight target rate, LIBOR and other money-market rates, the shape of the yield curve, credit underwriting trends, corporate default rates, corporate bond spreads, corporate profitability, MBS option adjusted spreads and negative convexity, the nature of supply and demand for MBS caused by changes in the size of the Fed's balance sheet, marginal tax rates, the fiscal health of states and municipalities, domestic and global capital flows, liquidity trends and foreign sovereign yield curves.
+Both the Fixed Income Taxable strategy and the Fixed Income Tax-Exempt strategy seek exposure to ETFs with investment-grade, domestically oriented benchmarks.
+Investment decisions are made by the Fixed Income Strategy Committee, which meets at least quarterly to review and monitor portfolio performance and positioning, while also evaluating a variety of macro factors and market conditions.
+Macro factors may include issues related to inflation, economic growth, Fed policy, currency trends, commodity prices, quantitative easing or tightening, the regulatory environment, trade policies, budget deficits, and national debt as well as foreign central bank policies, global inflation, and foreign economic growth rates.
+Market condition evaluations may involve topics including the outlook for the Fed's overnight target rate, LIBOR, SOFR and other money-market rates, the shape of the yield curve, credit underwriting trends, corporate default rates, corporate bond spreads, corporate profitability, MBS option-adjusted spreads and negative convexity, the nature of supply and demand for MBS caused by changes in the size of the Fed's balance sheet, marginal tax rates, the fiscal health of states and municipalities, domestic and global capital flows, liquidity trends, and foreign sovereign yield curves.

-The Fixed Income Strategy Committee adjusts the duration, maturity profile and sector exposure of the portfolios by combining ETFs with a variety of characteristics.
-The Committee evaluates the ETFs individually as well as collectively, building and seeking to maintain a profile that positions the portfolios to pursue their investment objectives against the backdrop of current and projected economic and market conditions.
-Although the strategies usually maintain an intermediate duration and maturity profile, the Committee may adjust the strategies to have a long-term or short-term profile, depending upon its view of risk and return in the fixed income markets.
-The Committee may adjust sector exposures according to its view of risk and return within and across various fixed income sectors.
-Sector allocations are focused on investment grade exposures and the Committee avoids the inclusion of ETFs with below-investment grade benchmarks.
+The Fixed Income Strategy Committee adjusts the duration, maturity profile, and sector exposure of the portfolios by combining ETFs with a variety of characteristics.
+The committee evaluates the ETFs individually as well as collectively, building and seeking to maintain a profile that positions the portfolios to pursue their investment objectives against the backdrop of current and projected economic and market conditions.
+Although the strategies usually maintain an intermediate duration and maturity profile, the committee may adjust the strategies to have a long-term or short-term maturity profile depending upon its view of risk and return in the fixed income markets.
+The committee may adjust sector exposures according to its view of risk and return within and across various fixed income sectors.
+Sector allocations are focused on investment-grade exposures and the committee avoids the inclusion of ETFs with below-investment-grade benchmarks.

-The Committee also utilizes "maturity-series ETFs."
-Unlike traditional fixed income ETFs, maturity-series ETFs have a finite life, each with a stated end date when the ETF will be liquidated, with proceeds returned to investors though a final distribution.
-During its life, a maturity-series ETF is invested into bonds with maturities near to, but not beyond, its own stated end date.
-Through this structure, maturity-series ETFs tend to have increasingly shorter average duration and maturity profiles with the passage of time.
-Accordingly, maturity-series ETFs share some similarity to the shortening maturity profile over time created by an individual bond.
+The committee also utilizes "defined maturity ETFs."
+Unlike traditional fixed income ETFs, defined maturity ETFs have a finite life, each with a stated end date when the ETF will be liquidated, with proceeds returned to investors though a final distribution.
+During its life, a defined maturity ETF is invested into bonds with maturities near to, but not beyond, its own stated end date.
+Through this structure, defined maturity ETFs have shorter average duration and maturity profiles with the passage of time.
+Accordingly, defined maturity ETFs share some similarity to the shortening maturity profile created by an individual bond.

-The Committee often constructs a "bond ladder" in the strategies by arranging positions in maturity-series ETFs across an array of end dates.
-As the weighted average maturity of the bond ladder shortens with the passage of time, the Committee may elect to hold a maturity-series ETF through its end date, when the ETF liquidates, or sell the position beforehand.
-Proceeds from the distribution or sale can then be redeployed into a maturity-series ETF with a longer end date, thereby managing the weighted average maturity of the bond ladder across time.
-The Committee believes the bond ladder can be helpful in addressing interest rate risk and changing market conditions.
-Usually, the bond ladder or maturity-series ETFs is combined with more traditional fixed income ETFs, which help facilitate a variety of sector, duration and maturity exposures.
+The committee often constructs a "bond ladder" in the strategies by arranging positions in defined maturity ETFs across an array of end dates.
+As the weighted average maturity of the bond ladder shortens with the passage of time, the committee may elect to hold a defined maturity ETF through its end date, when the ETF liquidates, or sell the position beforehand.
+Proceeds from the distribution or sale may then be redeployed into a defined maturity ETF with a longer end date, thereby managing the weighted average maturity of the bond ladder across time.
+The committee believes the bond ladder can be helpful in addressing interest rate risk and changing market conditions.
+Usually, the bond ladder is combined with more traditional fixed income duration-targeted ETFs, which help facilitate a variety of sector, duration, and maturity exposures.